SiddharthSalian/SiddharthSalian/README.md

-Hi I'm Sid 👋, I love all things data 🦦
+Hi!
+I'm Sid 👋, and I love all things data 🦦